Quantum Mechancis 29:5742

 General Information

-Topics to be covered include: ensembles, adding angular mometum, finite dimensional representations of the rotation group, group integration, central forces, linear potentials and the WKB approximation, time independent perturbation theory, time dependent perturbation theory, variational methods, Feynman Hellman theorem, scattering theory, Coulomb scattering, identical particles, Poincare symmetry and relativity, Homework will be due on Fridays.
+Topics to be covered include tensor operators, variational methods, linear potentials and the WKB approximation, time independent perturbation theory, time dependent perturbation theory, scattering theory, Coulomb scattering, identical particles, Poincare symmetry and relativity, Homework will be due on Fridays.

 Homework Assignments and Calendar